VA Educational Benefits and Military TUITION ASSISTANCE

 • 1-3 credits is 1/4-time or less

 Graduate programs don’t follow a standard semester format.
-Graduate programs include M.Ed Masters of Education, MBA Masters of Business Administration, MA Clinical Mental Health Counseling, and MA School Counseling.
 Courses are taken sequentially, and the programs usually are completed within five to seven semesters, depending on the program.

 Only credits that apply toward completion of the student’s degree can be certified for VA purposes.
 If 12 credits are certified, all 12 must apply.
 If a student enrolls in 12 credits, but only nine satisfy a degree requirement, then the student is certified for nine credits.